Interest Rate Calculator

 | $10,000 | 6% | 10 years | $6,000 | $8,194 | +$2,194 |

-The table shows that compound interest's advantage grows dramatically with time.
-Over 30 years, a $50,000 deposit earns $200,000 more with compound interest than simple.
-This is why long-term investors prioritize compounding accounts.
+The table shows that the advantage of compounding grows dramatically with time.
+Over 30 years a $50,000 deposit earns roughly $250,000 more with monthly compounding than with simple interest.
+This is exactly why long-term investors prioritize accounts that compound, and why high-interest revolving debt is so costly when it compounds against you.

 How to Calculate Interest Rate